Furosemide (By mouth)

 - If you also take sucralfate, allow at least 2 hours between the time you take furosemide and the time you take sucralfate.

 Warnings While Using This Medicine

-- Tell your doctor if you are pregnant or breastfeeding, or if you have kidney disease, liver disease, anemia, diabetes, gout, hearing problems, low blood pressure, lupus, an enlarged prostate, trouble urinating, or an allergy to sulfa drugs.
-Tell your doctor if you drink alcohol.
+- Tell your doctor if you are pregnant or breastfeeding, or if you have kidney disease, liver disease (including cirrhosis), diabetes, gout, low blood pressure, lupus, an enlarged prostate, trouble urinating, or an allergy to sulfa drugs.
+Tell your doctor if you are on a low-salt diet.